TextControl/txtextcontrol-reportingcloud-php/README.md

 The ReportingCloud PHP wrapper requires **PHP 7.1** or newer.

-All versions of PHPs prior 7.1 have reached [end-of-life](http://php.net/eol.php) and consequently, no more security updates are being released for them.
+All versions of PHPs prior to 7.1 have reached [end-of-life](http://php.net/eol.php) and consequently, no further security updates will be released for them.
 If your application is running in an older environment, it is highly advisable to update to a more current version of PHP.

 If you are unable or unwilling to update your PHP installation, it is possible to use ReportingCloud by directly accessing the [Web API](https://portal.reporting.cloud/Documentation/Reference/) without using this wrapper.
 In such cases, it is advisable to use the [curl](http://php.net/manual/en/book.curl.php) extension to make the API calls.